Women in Africa: Kenya

+Tanzania

 Uganda

 The roles of Ugandan women are clearly subordinate to those of men, despite the substantial economic and social responsibilities of women in Uganda's many traditional societies.
 Women are taught to accede to the wishes of their fathers, brothers, husbands, and sometimes other men as well, and to demonstrate their subordination to men in most areas of public life.
 Even in the 1980s, women in rural areas of Buganda were expected to kneel when speaking to a man.
 At the same time, however, women shouldered the primary responsibilities for childcare and subsistence cultivation, and in the twentieth century, women have made substantial contributions to cash-crop agriculture.

 Workforce participation

 Women in Africa are highly active whether that is within the sphere of formal or informal work.
 However, within the formal sphere, African women hold only 40% of formal jobs which has led to a labor gender gap of 54%.
 According to Bandara's analysis in 2015, this labor gender gap is equivalent to a US$255 billion loss in economic growth because women cannot fully contribute to economic growth.
 In addition, women earn on average two-thirds of their male colleague's salaries.
 Some of the challenges African women face in finding formal work are their general lack of education and technical skills, weak protection against gender discriminatory hiring, and double burden of work with the expectation to continue housekeeping and childbearing.
 Most of Africa's food is produced by women, but each female farmer produces significantly less food than male farmers because female farmers do not have access to the same land, fertilizers, technology, and credit to achieve maximum efficiency.
 For example, women in Ethiopia and Ghana produce 26% and 17% less food than their male counterparts as a result of resource inequality.

 The Senegalese government's rural development agency aims to organize village women and involve them more actively in the development process.
 Women play a prominent role in village health committees and prenatal and postnatal programs.
 In urban areas, cultural change has led to women entering the labour market as office and retail clerks, domestic workers and unskilled workers in textile mills and tuna-canning factories.
 Non-governmental organizations are also active in promoting women's economic opportunities in Senegal.
 Micro-financing loans for women's businesses have improved the economic situation of many.

 In May 2011, in Djibouti, Director of Gender for the Department of Women and Family Choukri Djibah launched the project SIHA (Strategic Initiative for the Horn of Africa), which is designed to support and reinforce the economic capacity of women in Djibouti, funded with a grant from the European Union of 28 Million Djibouti francs.